-Ritual killing: Court detains police inspector over escape of suspect — Daily Times Nigeria
+Ritual killing: Court detains Police Inspector over escape of suspect — Daily Times Nigeria

 “Maxwell Ifeanyi Dike’s accomplice is being interrogated.
 Any information we get from him will be made available to the public.
 We have nothing to hide.
 John Bosco has been dismissed by the Nigeria Police Service Commission.”

-The police commissioner said the police was on the trail of Dike, the 23 year old undergraduate student of the University of Port Harcourt, and would soon get him re-arrested.
+The commissioner of Police said the Police was on the trail of Dike, the 23 year old undergraduate student of the University of Port Harcourt, and would soon get him re-arrested.

 Ahmed appealed to members of the public to assist the Police with useful information that would lead to the arrest of the fleeing ritual killer.